-Total liabilities both current and long-term were \$2,114,695 as of June 30, 2020, representing a decrease of \$639,086 from the prior fiscal year.
-This decrease is due in part to the Bond Program's decrease in performance deposit amounts and a decrease in the amount of net pension and other postemployment benefits (OPEB) liabilities.
+Total liabilities both current and long-term were \$2,868,035 as of June 30, 2021, representing an increase of \$753,340 from the prior fiscal year.
+This increase is due in part to the Bond Program's increase in performance deposit amounts and an increase in the amount of other postemployment benefits (OPEB) liabilities resulted from changes in the OPEB valuation.